kylewon12/377-final/README.md

 ### Nodemon
 <p> Node.js is required for Nodemon, hence it being downloaded first.
 Nodemon is an application that automatically restarts the server page when edits are being made from the IDE, removing the need to mangually refresh the live page every time an edit is made.

 Once Node.js is installed, open Windows terminal using `Windows + r` and then typing `cmd`.
 Once in the terminal, type `npm install -g nodemon` to install Nodemon.
-Once installed, type `nodemon "your app/file"</p>
+Once installed, type `nodemon "your app/file"</p>` in your IDE's terminal.

+### Supabase
+<p>Supabase allows developers to create databases for their web applications.
+It is preferred because it provides plenty of options for developers not wanting to spend a lot of money.

+To install Supabase, go to your IDE terminal and type: `npm install @supabase/supabase-js `.
+Once supabase is installed, create a .env file and create two variables called `SUPABASE_URL` and `SUPABASE_KEY`.
+Enter the appropriate information for each variable. </p>

+### Vercel
+<p>Vercel allows developers to deploy web applications by connecting with Github and using files in the repository to build your app.
+It is different than Node.js as it creates a real website while Node.js creates a live runtime environment.

+No installation is required, however linking your Github repository to Vercel is required for it to work. </p>